 Transmit center frequency and the symbol clock frequency for all transmit antennas and frequency segments shall be derived from the same reference oscillator.
-The symbol clock frequency and transmit center frequency maximum tolerance shall be ±20 ppm in bands at or above 5 GHz and ±25 ppm in the 2.4 GHz band(#15155).
-HE TB PPDU format is subject to additional requirements as defined in 28.3.14 (Transmit requirements for an HE TB PPDU).
+The symbol clock frequency and transmit center frequency maximum tolerance shall be ±20 ppm in the 5 GHz and 6 GHz band, and ±25 ppm in the 2.4 GHz band(#15155).
+HE TB PPDU format is subject to additional requirements as defined in 28.3.14 (Transmit requirements for an HE TB PPDU). (#16447, 15161)

 Receiver maximum input level

-The receiver shall provide a maximum PER of 10% at a PSDU length of 2048 octets for BPSK modulation with DCM or 4096 octets for all other modulations, for a maximum input level of 30 dBm in 5 GHz band and 20 dBm in 2.4 GHz band, measured at each antenna for any baseband HE modulation.
+The receiver shall provide a maximum PER of 10% at a PSDU length of 2048 octets for BPSK modulation with DCM or 4096 octets for all other modulations, for a maximum input level of 30 dBm in 5 GHz and 6 GHz band and 20 dBm in 2.4 GHz band, measured at each antenna for any baseband HE modulation. (#16447, 15161)

 Protocol Implementation Conformance Statement (PICS) -proforma